§ Verifiable Public Registry v4 Specification

 § [MOD-PERM-MSG-7] Create Root Permission

-This method is used by controllers of Trust Registries.
-When they create a Credential Schema, they need to create (a) permission(s) of type ECOSYSTEM so that other participants can run validation processes.
+This method is used by controller authorities of Trust Registries.
+When they create a Credential Schema, they need to create (a) permission(s) of type ECOSYSTEM so that other participants can run validation processes (if schema mode is ECOSYSTEM) or self create their permissions (schema mode set to OPEN).

 § [MOD-PERM-MSG-7-1] Create Root Permission parameters